Open to: Students in grades 4 and up

-The CTY Chess Club is a time where all of our CTY Online Programs chess students (former and current) can get together once a week on our virtual chess environment and enjoy playing structured games as well as tournaments.
+Game Night is a time where CTY chess students can get together once a week on our virtual chess environment and enjoy playing structured games and tournaments.
+Game night is monitored by our highly trained staff of chess instructors and meets every Monday from 6:30 to 7:30 p.m.
+E.T.

 This course requires a properly maintained computer with high-speed internet access and an up-to-date web browser (such as Chrome or Firefox).
 The student must be able to communicate with the instructor via email.
 Visit the Technical Requirements and Support page for more details.